 - Referencing a recent article or opinion piece is also very helpful and effective.
 Tying the recent article/opinion with information from our FAQs is a very easy way to create a quick letter to the editor.

-- Our key talking points from August 26th (Women’s Equality Day) may be helpful any time of the year.
+- We also currently have a Call To Action: Write4Rights with key talking points and recommendations outlined.
+Our key talking points from August 26th (Women’s Equality Day) may be helpful any time of the year.

 - Assume nothing: provide concise background information on the 28th Amendment (Equal Rights) and why its recognition should be a high priority.